Habitual Traffic Offenses

 As your lawyers, we can honestly assess your driving record and advise you on your best course of action.
 If you have already been designated, we can work with the DMV on your behalf to see if any of your previous convictions can be reduced or dismissed.
 Trust us to aggressively protect your driving privileges.

-Contact our Florida law offices online or call (239) 430-0001 to speak with one of our experienced lawyers.
-Our attorneys are available 24 hours a day, seven days a week.
+If you have any questions please contact us online or call (239) 430-0001 to speak with one of our experienced lawyers, we are available 24 hours a day, seven days a week.